Skip to content

 Stage: RENDER Purpose: Define error types for rendering failures.

-These errors are raised during: - Chart rendering (ChartError) - Layout rendering (LayoutError) - Format conversion (FormatError)
+These errors are raised during: - General rendering failures (RenderError) - Format conversion (FormatError)

 All errors inherit from RenderError for easy catching.

-Note: Many render errors are displayed IN the output rather than thrown, so users see helpful error messages in the rendered dashboard.
+Note: Many render errors are displayed IN the output rather than thrown, so users see helpful error messages in the rendered dataface.

 RenderError